Derrick-Ryan-Giggs/Personal-Blog/Readme.md

    - Output Directory: dist
    - Add environment variables in Vercel dashboard

+### Live Deployment

+You can access the live version of the blog here: [Live Blog Platform](https://personal-blog-3.vercel.app/)

 ## 🔄 CI/CD Pipeline

 The project uses GitHub Actions for continuous integration and deployment: